The Lawnmower Man (film): Production

 The plot of Stephen King's 1975 short story "The Lawnmower Man" concerns Harold Parkette, who hires "Pastoral Greenery and Outdoor Services Inc." to cut his lawn.
 Parkette later spies on the serviceman, discovering his lawnmower mows the lawn by itself while he crawls after it, naked, eating the grass.
 The serviceman is actually a satyr who worships the Greek god Pan.
 When Parkette tries to call the police, the mower and its owner ritually kill him as a sacrifice to Pan.

+Milton Subotsky and Andrew Donally first acquired the film rights to Night Shift (1978), the anthology the story appeared in, in 1978.
+Edward and Valerie Abraham wrote a screenplay for an anthology film adapting "The Lawnmower Man", "The Mangler", and "Trucks" revolving around the theme of humanity's relationship with technology.
+Dino De Laurentiis purchased the rights to the screenplay in 1984 with the intention of making a series of King anthology films beginning with Cat's Eye (1985).
+However, it was later decided that the stories should be made into individual films, beginning with the adaptation of "Trucks" as Maximum Overdrive (1986).
+Allied Vision acquired the rights to adapt "The Lawnmower Man" but struggled to adapt the story into a feature-length film.

-The film's original script, written by director Brett Leonard and producer Gimel Everett, was written between May and August 1990 under the title The Lawnmower Man, and carried minor elements of King's original story, including the scene where Jobe kills Peter's father with the lawnmower "Big Red", and the aftermath in which the police state that they found some of his remains in the birdbath.
+Meanwhile, director Brett Leonard and producer Gimel Everett wrote an original screenplay about virtual reality technology titled Cyber God.
+They were inspired by seeing Jaron Lanier and his VPL Research technology at a San Francisco event called "Cyberthon"; Brosnan later suggested using some of Lanier's lines in the film, and both VPL's DataSuit and EyePhone appear in the film as props.
+Allied Vision decided to combine the two projects, and between May and August 1990 they rewrote their script into The Lawnmower Man.
+The new screenplay carried minor elements of King's original story, including the scene where Jobe kills Peter's father with the lawnmower "Big Red", and the aftermath in which the police state that they found some of his remains in the birdbath.
 The addition of a government agency known as "The Shop" was drawn from separate works of King's, such as Firestarter (1980) and The Tommyknockers (1987).
-Leonard stated that the main inspiration for placing the story in virtual reality was seeing Jaron Lanier and his VPL Research technology at a San Francisco event called "Cyberthon"; Brosnan later suggested using some Lanier's lines in the film, and both VPL's DataSuit and EyePhone appear in the film as props.

-The film has several elements in common with the 1959 Daniel Keyes novel Flowers for Algernon, which also deals with a mentally disabled man whose intelligence is technologically boosted to genius levels.
-A similar parallel can be drawn with the Star Trek television series (second pilot) episode of 1966 titled "Where No Man Has Gone Before".
+Principal photography on the film began on May 28, 1991, in Los Angeles with a $10 million budget.
 The computer-generated imagery (CGI) was created for the film by Angel Studios.
+The scene where the priest is set on fire is an early use of motion capture, and was done by an Italian company who used the technology as a tool for golf training.
+A technique called the Gemini process was used to transfer CGI onto film by putting the digital images on a high-resolution cathode-ray tube (CRT) screen, frame by frame, which were then shot with a motion picture camera.
 The supervising sound editor was Frank Serafine, who was hired as a result of his sound creation work in the 1982 film Tron.
 Fuji Creative's Masao Takiyama is also credited as a co-producer.